Yamuna back to reclaim its floodplain in Delhi

 The high flood level for the road is decided based on the maximum floodwater level recorded during the last 50 years.

 The Akshardham temple was built in the early 2000s; the Supreme Court in 2005 ruled it was not on the floodplain.
 As the Commonwealth Games village came up in proximity to the temple, it was given clearance.
-Now it is flanked by Metro train stations, the Barapullah elevated road, and more bridges .
+Now it is flanked by Metro train stations, and more bridges .

 The lack of affordable housing and lax regulations lined much of the Yamuna floodplain with unauthorised colonies.
 Located in seismic zone IV, they are one of the most significant structural hazards in the city.
 Very few structures have been removed from the floodplain.
 These include the shanties of the Yamuna Pushta and the Millennium bus depot built to park the low-floor public buses purchased in 2010 .